International Literacy Foundation

-The International Literacy Foundation (ILF) is an independent, international nonprofit organisation, founded in 2010 with the aim of tackling illiteracy globally and therefore improving living standards around the world.
+The International Literacy Foundation (ILF) is an independent, international nonprofit organisation, founded in 2010 with the aim of tackling illiteracy globally.

 Overview

 The organisation has a mandate of alleviating illiteracy throughout the world.
-The core belief of the organisation and its affiliates is that literacy is the 'quintessential cornerstone of education', key to reducing poverty and therefore raising living standards around the world.
-It maintains a dedicated focus on individual causes, with the potential to make a positive impact on underprivileged groups and their quality of life.
+The core belief of the organisation and its affiliates is that literacy is the key to reducing poverty and therefore raising living standards around the world.
+It maintains a focus on individual causes, with the potential to make am impact on underprivileged groups and their quality of life.

-The ILF seeks to meet these objectives through the administration of literacy-based projects, which is achieved through several methods:
+The ILF seeks to meet these objectives through the administration of literacy-based projects, which is executed by the carrying out of several methods: